Curt von Jesser

 Curt von Jesser (4 November 1890 – 18 August 1950) was an Austrian general in the Wehrmacht of Nazi Germany during World War II.
 He was a recipient of the Knight's Cross of the Iron Cross.

-Jesser was born on November 4, 1890 in Wadowice as the son of future Austrian-Hungarian Feldmarschalleutnant Moritz von Jesser.
-He entered the Austrian Army on August 18, 1909 with the rank of Kadett-Offiziersstellvertreter and was assigned to the 6th Rifle-Regiment (Schützen Regiment 6).
+Jesser was born on November 4, 1890, in Wadowice as the son of future Austrian-Hungarian Feldmarschalleutnant Moritz von Jesser.
+He entered the Austrian Army on August 18, 1909, with the rank of Kadett-Offiziersstellvertreter and was assigned to the 6th Rifle-Regiment (Schützen Regiment 6).
 He remained in Austrian service after World War I and became a Wehrmacht soldier after the Anschluss of Austria in 1938.
 In World War II he was promoted to the rank of Generalmajor.
 He commanded the 155.
 Reserve-Panzer-Division from 24 August 1943 to 6 September 1943.
 Between June and August 1944, he commanded Sicherungs-Brigade 74, also known as Kampfgruppe Jesser or "Jesser Brigade" in operations against Maquis in rural France.

 He was given command of Festungsabschnitt Steiermark in 1945.
-At the end of the war he was taken prisoner by the British Army and tried for war crimes.

 Curt von Jesser died in Vienna on 18 August 1950.